protozis/LBM_CYMB/README.md

 This porject aims to simulate multiple cylindrical moving objects in an unified flow.
 The fluid behavior and the interaction between cylindrical solid object are described by Lattice-Boltzmann Method (LBM) and modified bouncing-back rule.
 The programs are written in C and OpenCL for CPU/GPU offloading support, with improved processing speed and memory management.

-Before you start using this simulator, it is highly recommended to read the instruction I made: **[What's the physics of this LBM simulation?](physics.md)**.
+Before you start using this simulator, take a look at this note: **[What's the physics of this LBM simulation?](physics.md)**.

-A high resolution version of above 3 cylinders example:
+A high resolution simulation result of above 3 cylinders example:

 <!-- Video: <a href="../../_static/videos/3cir_1920x1080.mp4">3cir_1080p.mp4</a> -->